Table of content

-When fixed-price contracts are considered, sometimes it’s hard for clients to choose when to stop improving the app.
+When Fixed-Price contracts are considered, sometimes it’s hard for clients to choose when to stop improving the app.
 In fact, if all resolutions were accounted for, developers would spend 80% of their time making the app look gorgeous on every device.
 It’s a huge loss of time and money.

-In fixed-price contracts, a software developer is the one who decides about that, so clients are usually disgruntled (even if this aspect of the app would be considered great in the Time & Materials case).
+In Fixed-Price contracts, a software developer is the one who decides about that, so clients are usually disgruntled (even if this aspect of the app would be considered great in the Time & Materials case).

 The environment is constantly changing

-When you conceptualise your app in the initial period, the concept might change as time goes by.
+When you conceptualize your app in the initial period, the concept might change as time goes by.
 The final app might not be good enough for your end-users because the project’s scope is fixed, and any change needs to be contracted.
 The code quality might also not be the best, and as a result, the app will work slower or generate more costs.

 That means you might need maintenance or adjustments right after launching the app.

-When to choose a firm-fixed-price contract?
+When to choose a Fixed-Price contract?

 It is said that this pricing model is good for small projects.
 It’s true because of the clear scope of work of such a project.
 A developer knows what to consider in estimation, so it’s close to the actual cost of the app.

-However, a firm-fixed-price contract might be successfully applicable also for big and huge projects if the requirements are properly defined.
+However, a Firm Fixed-Price contract might be successfully applicable also for big and huge projects if the requirements are properly defined.
 Enterprise companies often choose such a model.
 They have resources to investigate and conceptualize the idea and then write documentation.
 A software developer is hired to build exactly what was planned and described in the documentation, with no room for changes.

-I believe fixed-price contracts can work for very small chunks of work, but I would never recommend doing a large and complicated project like that, not an IT project at least.
+I believe Fixed-Price contracts can work for very small chunks of work, but I would never recommend doing a large and complicated project like that, not an IT project, at least.